Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Quantum circuits for BDS and Werner states

-The two-qubit circuits rely on applying quantum gates after performing a measurement.
+All two-qubit circuits proposed so far rely on applying further quantum gates after performing a measurement on a qubit.
 Such operations are not supported on present-day IBM devices, and as a result, only the four-qubit circuits may be run on real hardware.
 However, the two-qubit variants can be simulated in Qiskit, as detailed in the next section.

+The last two-qubit circuit of \cref{fig:werner-circuit} incorporates in addition parallel classical information treatment and classically controlled quantum gates.
+This too is not yet possible with current hardware, but we show in Appendix~\ref{app:Q-implementation-classical-op} how it could be replaced by an equivalent fully quantum circuit.
+There we see that the number of necessary qubits would rise to five, and many more quantum gates and computational steps would be required, making probably such alternatives largely unattractive because of enhanced decoherence.